Introduction Click here

 ‘We bring the Chinese and outsiders (waiguoren in Chinese) to see the sacred sites, and they see what is important to us.
 Yes, making money is important, but I feel that by bringing people to see Kawa Karpo, I am also becoming closer to him (Kawa Karpo), and that is very important.’”

 Traditional beliefs about the landscape are intimately linked to the prevailing religious view whereby the landscape represents the world, the cosmos in the view of that culture.
-Aesthetics barely intrude into this religious view of landscape; rather the landscape is the abode of spirits and deities, of symbols speaking into or affecting their lives, of dangers and risks ever present, of knowledge and understanding barely comprehensible to the Western mind but complete and meaningful to the traditional mind.
+Aesthetics barely intrude into this religious view of landscape; rather the landscape is the abode of spirits and deities, of symbols speaking into or affecting human lives, of dangers and risks ever present, of knowledge and understanding barely comprehensible to the Western mind but complete and meaningful to the traditional mind.

 - To the Aborigine, the landscape was vibrant with supernatural or mythic beings and their agents or intermediaries (Berndt et al, 1982).